pfrouleau/wce-triage-v2/README.rst

 "components" directory
 **********************

-Each file here represents the major component of computer.
+Each file here represents the major components of computer.
 During triage, each component gathers info on the machine. "computer" component works as the clearing house/storage of components.

 "bin", "lib", and "ops" directories
 ***********************************

 The files here are the back end of disk operations.
 The real details of design will have to wait for documenting the source code.
 For now, each "task" represents each step of disk operation, and "task runner" or "runner" runs these tasks in sequence to do the disk operations.
 For example, to partition a disk, "partition runner" creates all necessary tasks and runs it.
 A task in it runs "parted" to partition the disk, "fetch" to read the parition map, "refresh" to get the partition information, and "mkfs" task runs mkfs command for the partitions.
 Some of more "difficult" operation such as reading compressed disk image and restoring it to disk is written as a standalone command in "bin" directory, and a task runs the "bin" to complete the task.

-The design of task and task runner can be discussed and critiqued to no end but braking down small operations into task so far was a real winner as I can assemble the tasks in different ways for different application and yet I don't need to write same operations twice.
+The design of task and task runner can be discussed and critiqued to no end but breaking down small operations into task so far was a real winner as I can assemble the tasks in different ways for different application and yet I don't need to write same operations twice.

 "http" directory
 ****************

-There is only one file in this. httpserver.py.
+There is only one file in this: httpserver.py.
 The server is based on aiohttp package that uses Python's asyncio.

 Once the backend's functionalities are implemented and tested, wiring up the functionality such as create disk image is pretty straightforward.
 However, as aiohttp being coroutine, you need to care what operation is blocking.
 For example, Python's standard "time.sleep()" halts entire process, or looping on reading file blocks other http request.
 To make this to work, you need to dive into many different Python libraries.
 If the code looks simple, I've done a good job.